X-Men (film): Home media

-X-Men was originally released on VHS and DVD on November 21, 2000, to take advantage of Thanksgiving in the United States.
+X-Men was originally released on VHS and DVD on November 21, 2000, by 20th Century Fox Home Entertainment, to take advantage of Thanksgiving in the United States.
 In its initial home video weekend, the film earned $60 million in rentals and direct sales alongside Gladiator, making them earn more than all films in theaters outside from leader How the Grinch Stole Christmas.
-X-Men finished 2000 as the seventh highest-grossing home release of the year with $141 million, with 78% being earned through sales.
-A new two-disc DVD was released three years later on February 11, 2003 in anticipation to the theatrical release of sequel X2, titled X-Men 1.5.
+X-Men finished as the seventh highest-grossing home release of 2000 with $141 million, with 78% being earned through sales.
+A new two-disc DVD was released three years later on February 11, 2003, in anticipation to the theatrical release of sequel X2, titled X-Men 1.5.
 It includes the theatrical version of the film along with the option to add deleted scenes and several new additional features.
-This THX certified DVD release also features audio commentary, sneak peeks for Daredevil and X2, a DTS 5.1 audio track, enhanced viewing mode and behind-the-scenes footage.
+This THX certified DVD release also features audio commentary of director Bryan Singer with actor and friend Brian Peck, sneak peeks for Daredevil and X2, a DTS 5.1 audio track, enhanced viewing mode and behind-the-scenes footage.
 The first disc has animated menus with four multi-colored orbs and the second disc has two separated sections, which are X-Men 2 and Evolution X.

 X-Men was released on Blu-ray in April 2009, with bonus features reproduced from the X-Men 1.5 DVD release.
 Unlike the US edition, the UK release of the Blu-ray includes a picture-in-picture mode called "BonusView" and an in-feature photo gallery.

 X-Men is included in the 4K Ultra HD Blu-ray set X-Men: 3-Film Collection, which was released on September 25, 2018.